Presque Isle State Park

 Beach 11: This is the most sheltered beach and features shallow water, a large sandy beach, and a beach house with changing areas, restrooms, and a food and beverage concession.
 Beach 11 is adjacent to picnic areas, playground equipment and a picnic pavilion.

-Beginning in 2015, smoking is prohibited on Beach 11 and in the swimming area.
+Smoking is prohibited on Beach 11 and in the swimming area.
 For visitors who smoke and still want to use this beach, designated areas adjacent to the beach are provided.
 The restriction includes cigarettes, pipes, cigars, e-cigarettes or other handheld, lighted smoking devices.

 Swimming Area Pet Guidelines: At the following guarded beaches, leashed dogs are permitted in the tree line area: from Beach 1 to Barracks Beach, Beach 6, from Beach 7 up to Presque Isle Lighthouse, Beach 9, Beach 10 and Beach 11.
 In the following unguarded areas, leashed dogs are permitted on the sand and in the water: from the east end of Barracks Beach to the West end of Beach 6, from the east end of Presque Isle Lighthouse to the west end of Beach 9, from the east end of Beach 9 to the west end of Beach 10, from the east end of Beach 10 to the Restricted Area on Gull Point, from Thompson Bay to the north side of Beach 11 and from the south side of Beach 11 to the North Pier